 The Reaching Out Award (ROA) has been introduced since the 2012/13 academic year to support meritorious students who are nominated by institutions to participate in learning, internship or service programmes, as well as national, regional and international events and competitions that are conducted outside Hong Kong.
-Among the 2 080 ROA recipients in 2013/14 academic year, 1 831 recipients are studying degree or above level programmes and 249 are from sub-degree programmes.
-The largest category of the nominations received by the institutions is participation in attending courses (31%), followed by field/ study trip (29%), participation in event/competition (21%), and placement/internship (19%).
+Among the 2 297 ROA recipients in 2014/15 academic year, 1 942 recipients are studying degree or above level programmes and 355 are from sub-degree programmes.
+The largest category of the nominations received by the institutions is participation in attending courses (40.6%), followed by field/ study trip (32.2%), placement/internship (14.7%), and participation in event/competition (12.5%).

 On the destinations for ROA, a wide variety has been observed.

-Nearly half of the recipients choose to visit cities in Asia (including Mainland China, Taiwan and Macau) while some activities take place in Europe, America, Australasia and Africa.
-The duration of reaching out activities ranges from less than 2 weeks to more than 2 months and more than half of them are within 4 weeks.
+Over one-third of the recipients choose to visit cities in Asia (including Mainland China, Taiwan and Macau) while some activities take place in Europe, America, Australasia and Africa.
+The duration of reaching out activities ranges from less than 2 weeks to more than 2 months and almost half of them are within 4 weeks.